-- inability for any reason, to perform the duties of a juror to a reasonable standard.
+- your inability, in all the circumstances, to perform the duties of a juror to a reasonable standard.

-A potential juror will be given at least three chances to ask to be excused from jury service.
+You will be given opportunities to request to be excused from jury service, including:

-- when you receive a jury summons, or
+- when you receive a summons to attend for jury service

-- when you attend court in response to a summons.
+- when you attend court in response to a summons for jury service.

-If you receive a jury questionnaire, you should complete it and return it to the Federal Court by the date specified in the covering letter.
+If you receive a questionnaire, you should complete it and return it to the Federal Court of Australia by the date specified in the questionnaire.

 A completed questionnaire can be returned by post, by using the pre-paid return envelope provided with the questionnaire, or by lodging it electronically using the directions given in the covering letter.

-Note that a jury questionnaire is not a summons.
+A questionnaire is not a summons to attend for jury service.
 You should not attend court unless and until you receive a summons that directs you to do so.
-Not everyone who receives a jury questionnaire will be summonsed for jury service.
+Not everyone who receives a questionnaire will be summonsed for jury service.

-If you receive a jury summons, you must attend court on the day shown in the summons unless either:
+If you receive a summons for jury service, you must attend court on the day shown in the summons unless either: